Gsy00517/Trackers-for-VOT-toolkit/README.md

 ### This repository contains several trackers I have integrated into [VOT toolkit](https://github.com/votchallenge/vot-toolkit), you can see the README in each tracker's folder for more details.

-### Successfully integrated trackers at present:
+### Successfully integrated trackers at present(some of them haven't uploaded at present):

-- #### MATLAB trackers: DAT, ECO, GFS-DCF, KCF, LADCF, MCCT, SRDCF, Staple.
+- #### MATLAB trackers: DAT, ECO, GFS-DCF, KCF, LADCF, MCCT, SRDCF, Staple, UPDT, ASRCF, BACF, CCOT, CFNet, MDNet, SiamFC, SiamFC-triplet.

 - #### Python trackers: ATOM, DiMP.

 ### Specifically, the code is tested with the following version of VOT toolkit:[c53fa23ba1fe59181af63fff783ab243ffeeff4b](https://github.com/votchallenge/vot-toolkit/tree/c53fa23ba1fe59181af63fff783ab243ffeeff4b).

 > ### p.s.
-Codes provided here are mainly for evaluation by VOT toolkit, for further developing, please visit the link (if given) in the README for each tracker to get more information.
+Codes provided here are mainly for evaluation by VOT toolkit, for further developing, please visit the link(if given) in the README for each tracker to get more information.